edpau/fm_recipe-page/README.md

 <img src="./assets/images/bulletFigma.png" alt="Screenshot" width="300"/>

 But I sacrifice the accessibility for screen reader on the list.
+(Code was refactored to keep it simple)